-SFR identifies the use of TLS for communications between the TOE and the remote users' client computers (print drivers, fax drivers, and the WIM HTTPS sessions).
-TLS can also be used for Syslog and SMTP which is described in [ST] 6.6.1.
+Findings: SFR identifies the use of TLS for Syslog and SMTP which is described in [ST] 6.6.1.

 1. The evaluators shall ensure that communications using each protocol with each authorized IT entity is tested during the course of the evaluation, setting up the connections as described in the operational guidance and ensuring that communication is successful.